RIKEN-RCCS/spark-k/README.md

 Computer](http://www.aics.riken.jp/en/k-computer/about/).
 It also
 includes simple examples.

-* The installation documentation is in docs.
-See [docs](docs).
+* The installation documentation is in [docs](docs).
+Spark (1.6.2) is installed in "/opt/aics/spark/spark-1.6.2-bin-sparkk" on K.

-* The utility scripts are in scripts.
-See [scripts](scripts).
+* The utility scripts are in [scripts](scripts).
+The scripts are in "/opt/aics/spark/scripts" on K.

-* The examples are in examples.
-See [examples](examples).
+* The examples are in [examples](examples).
 They are provided as job scripts for Fujitsu job manager.

-It assumes Spark is already installed in "/opt/aics/spark/spark-1.6.2-bin-sparkk" and the scripts are in "/opt/aics/spark/scripts".

 ## Basics